MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

 ## launchSettings.json

 `launchSettings.json` is a file used to store configuration information that describes how to start an ASP.NET Core application using Visual Studio.
-It contains settings that are required to run the application and is used only during development on the local machine.
-The file is placed in the Properties folder of a project and can specify things like the command to run, which url the browser should be opened in, and which environment variables should be set.
+The file holds essential application settings used solely during development on the local machine.
+You can find it in the Properties folder of your project.
+It specifies details like the command to run, the browser's URL, and the required environment variables to be set.

 After **Prepare Teams App Dependencies**, Teams Toolkit will update the launchUrl using the real Teams app ID, Teams tenant ID, and M365 account.